AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

     <code>docker -d -e lxc</code>
     <br>
     <br>
-    Instructions on how to generate a seccomp configuration on Docker GitHub repository within the 'contrib'<sup> [15]</sup> folder.
+    Instructions on how to generate a seccomp configuration are on the Docker GitHub repository within the 'contrib'<sup> [15]</sup> folder.
 This can later be used to create a LXC based Docker container using the following command:<br>
     <code>docker run --lxc-conf="lxc.seccomp=$file" &lt;rest of arguments&gt;</code></p></td>
   </tr>
   <tr>